Rumie Staff logo

 Take Action

-Two people on couch playing video games with text: 'Maintaining a virtual, sustainable farm is the most exhilarating thing.'
+Two people on couch playing video games.
+One says, 'Maintaining a virtual, sustainable farm is the most exhilarating thing.'

 Next time you lose focus while studying online, you can: